kangaskahn/night-carousel-plus/README.md

 ## To-Do:
+- Fix bug that adds slashes before quotes in carousel template
-- None at the moment, feel free to submit ideas!
+- Feel free to submit ideas!

 #### v1.1.1
 - Implemented Featured-image to work in the template.